benedekrozemberczki/walklets/README.md

 </p>

 This repository provides an implementation for Walklets as described in the paper:
 > Don't Walk, Skip!
-Online Learning of Multi-scale Network Embeddings
+Online Learning of Multi-scale Network Embeddings.
-> Bryan Perozzi, Vivek Kulkarni, Haochen Chen, Steven Skiena
+> Bryan Perozzi, Vivek Kulkarni, Haochen Chen, Steven Skiena.
-> ASONAM, 2017
+> ASONAM, 2017.
 > https://arxiv.org/abs/1605.02115